 LAFL: Is Peru a country you’d recommend for family traveling?
 Where in particular are good spots to visit with the whole family?

 SB: If your children are older (i.e., pre-teens or teenagers) and have a keen sense of adventure, then Peru would be a great destination for your family, especially if you’re interested in outdoor activities, from hiking and trekking to surfing and kayaking.
 There’s something of an Indiana Jones or Lara Croft allure to Peru, with its archaeological sites, lofty Andean highlands and deep jungle.

 LAFL: Where should a budget traveler head for the best bargains?

 SB: One of my favorite bargains for traveling in Peru is the city of Arequipa, which many travelers pass right over.
 It has beautiful historic inns where you can stay overnight for much less than you’d pay in Lima or Cusco.
 It’s surprisingly urbane, with impressive educational museums, convivial restaurants and lively nightlife.
 It’s also a gateway to myriad outdoor adventures, from climbing volcanoes to whitewater rafting or trekking through some of the deepest canyons on Earth.

 LAFL: And what about visitors looking for a bit of luxury?

-SB: For luxury, look to Lima, the capital city, and also Cuzco, the Andean mountain town that’s a must-see on anyone’s itinerary.
-In Cuzco, you can splash out on the Hotel Monasterio, which inhabits a 16th-century Jesuit monastery, and where in-room services and amenities extend to supplemental oxygen, should you find yourself needing it at the city’s elevation of nearly 11,000 feet.
+SB: For luxury, look to Lima, the capital city, and also Cusco, the Andean mountain town that’s a must-see on anyone’s itinerary.
+In Cusco, you can splash out on the Hotel Monasterio, which inhabits a 16th-century Jesuit monastery, and where in-room services and amenities extend to supplemental oxygen, should you find yourself needing it at the city’s elevation of nearly 11,000 feet.